jeremypw/gnonograms-32bit/README.md

  You can install these on a Ubuntu-based system by executing this command:

  `sudo apt install valac meson  desktop-file-utils appstream libgranite-dev`

+If your distro does not have the right version of libgranite then try adding the elementary-os repository:

+`sudo add-apt-repository ppa:elementary-os/stable`
+`sudo apt-get update`

 ### Building
 ```